-The University condemns harassment as an unacceptable form or behaviour, and has an advisory system to help people who think they are being harassed.
+The University condemns harassment as an unacceptable form or behaviour and has an advisory system to help people who think they are being harassed.
 Harassment includes any unwarranted behaviour directed towards another person which disrupts that person's work or reduces their quality of life.

-Further information and guidance is available at www.admin.ox.ac.uk/eop/harassmentadvice.
+Further information and guidance is available at https://edu.admin.ox.ac.uk/university-policy-on- harassment.

-The Department of Engineering Science has a team of confidential advisors.
-At present these are Jo Valentine, Professor Harvey Burd, Karen Bamford, Daniel Eakins, Caroline Brown, John Coull, David Gillespie, Laura O'Mahony, Nicholas Hawes, Grahame Faulkner, Wendy Poole, and Jarlath Brine; any of whom may be consulted in relation to matters of harassment.
+The Department of Engineering Science has a team of Bullying and Harassment Advisors.
+At present these are Professor Harvey Burd, Karen Bamford, Daniel Eakins, Caroline Brown, John Coull, David Gillespie, Laura O'Mahony, Nicholas Hawes, Grahame Faulkner, Wendy Poole, and Jarlath Brine; any of whom may be consulted in relation to matters of harassment.